To the Members of M/s Kkalpana Industries (India) Limited

 Details of Loans Guarantees and Investments covered under theprovisions of Section 186 of the Companies Act 2013 are provided in the financialstatement (please refer to Note 8 and 36 to the financial statement).

 Risk Management Policy

-Signiicant and material orders passed by the regulators
+Significant and material orders passed by the regulators

 Disclosure as per Sexual Harassment of Women at workplace (PreventionProhibition and Redressal)Act2013.

 Particulars of Employees

-None of the employees employed during the year was in receipt ofremuneration in aggregate of Rupees 10200000 or more per annum for the inancial year 2016-17 or Rs.
-850000 or more per month ny part of the for a Financial Year as set outin the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014Therefore no such details have been provided or required under section 197(12) of theCompanies Act 2013 read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of managerial Personnel) Rules 2014.
+None of the employees employed during the year was in receipt ofremuneration in aggregate of Rupees 10200000 or more per annum for the financial year2019-20 or Rs.
+850000 or more per month for any part of the Financial Year as set outin the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014Therefore no such details have been provided as required under section 197(12) of theCompanies Act 2013 read with Rules 5(2) and 5(3) of the Companies (Appointment andRemuneration of managerial Personnel) Rules 2014.

-Pursuant to the provisions of section 92(3) and 134(3)(a) of theCompanies Act 2013 (the Act) and rule 12(1) of the Companies (Management andAdministration) Rules 2014 extract of annual return is annexed and is marked as Annexure5'.
+Pursuant to the provisions of section 92(3) and 134(3)(a) of theCompanies Act 2013 (the Act') and rule 12(1) of the Companies (Management andAdministration) Rules 2014 extract of annual return is annexed and is marked as Annexure5'.

 Pursuant to the requirement of the Section 177(9) of the Companies Act2013 the Company has established vigil mechanism which also incorporates a whistle blowerpolicy in terms of the SEBI Listing Regulations.
 Protected disclosures can be made by awhistle blower through an e mail or phone or letter to the chairman of Audit Committee.

-Internal inancial controls
+Internal financial controls